bambielli/bambielli.github.io/_posts/2016-02-13-angular-equals.markdown

 {% endhighlight %}

-I needed to do a deep compare between two JSON objects to see if they contained equivalent values (order might differ between keys and values) and was about to write my own deep compare when I stumbled upon this.
+I needed to do a deep compare between two JSON objects to see if they contained equivalent values, and was about to write my own deep compare when I stumbled upon this built-in.
 Way to go angular!